haven04/haven04.github.io/_posts/2015-06-02-hyu-projects.markdown

 <!-- more -->

-Below is the list of some courses I had taken in HYU.
+Below is the list of some major courses I had taken in HYU.

 - Algorithm (A)
 - Digital Image Processing (A+)